Read about our work with local partners in New York.

 Enterprise also provided a $1 million loan from Enterprise’s Bank of America Energy Efficiency Loan Program.

 Urban Health Plan

-Urban Health Plan is scheduled to open April 2014.
+Urban Health Plan opened April 2014.

 This new, state-of-the-art, 54,000 square foot health center allows Urban Health Plan to care for an additional 20,000 South Bronx residents.